 Joy Thierry Llewellyn

 These days I live on a small British Columbia island connected to an even smaller island by a one-lane bridge.
-I like to watch Orca whales swim by local Thieves Bay, write travel adventure novels, and hike long distances in Europe with my always enthusiastic husband.
-I have yet to meet the aliens or alligators that I’ve put in my novels, but I remain hopeful.
+I like to watch Orca whales swim by Thieves Bay and write travel adventure novels.
+I have yet to meet aliens or alligators, but I remain hopeful.